 Almost all trout and steelhead living in rivers will eat flies, and for many river trout, these small aquatic insects are their primary food source.

 This makes flies a good choice for trout anglers.

 Despite what some other websites will tell you, even large trout will eat small flies especially if there are enough small flies to fill them up.

-I even catch lots of big steelhead and salmon on flies which shows that big fish will eat small things.
+I even catch lots of big steelhead and salmon on flies which shows that big fish will eat small things like flies.

 Flies for trout and steelhead can be small or large.
 Flies can imitate small aquatic insects but they can also imitate fish eggs, minnows, leeches, crayfish, frogs, and even mice.

 The best flies to fish with spinning gear are called nymphs which are subsurface insects.